sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.10.1.
 Summary

-Need to be clear on what we mean by “IT Product”.
-E.g. does MS Office constitute an IT Product?
+Need to be clear on what we mean by “IT Product”. e.g., does MS Office constitute an IT Product?
 If taking the direction of the APM Program, an “IT Product” would not be a COTS, but rather a solution that can make use of one a more COTS.

 #### 2.10.2.
 Raised by stakeholder(s)